Click on the heading above to view the checklist document

 This induction should focus on your new work environment and culture, as well as any role-specific information that will help you to fulfil your duties, as well as essential health and safety information.
-An induction checklist (link) has been produced to help guide you and your manager through the process and to help make sure you complete it within an agreed and appropriate time-frame.
+An induction checklist has been produced to help guide you and your manager through the process and to help make sure you complete it within an agreed and appropriate time-frame.

-Our induction policy explains the purpose and benefits of induction, as well as detailing the key stages and responsibilities to ensure a successful induction.
+Our Induction Policy explains the purpose and benefits of induction, as well as detailing the key stages and responsibilities to ensure a successful induction.

 - Meet other new colleagues